Adult Education & Workforce Development

-The Department of Adult Education operates site-based programming through the Regional Adult Education Center at Mount Wachusett Community College offering classes at no cost to eligible students.
-Courses provide high quality and rigorous standards-based instruction in literacy, numeracy, workplace readiness and college preparation.
-Courses offered through the Department of Adult Education prepare students for both the GED and HiSET high school equivalency exams, successful employment, and college level coursework at MWCC.
-The Department of Adult Education also offers three levels of no-cost English for Speakers of Other Languages (ESOL) courses for eligible individuals providing foundational reading, writing, speaking, and listening instruction, as well as college preparation coursework designed to prepare students for successful enrollment in college level courses at MWCC.
-Adult Education classes through the Regional Adult Education Center are offered at the Leominster Campus in day, evening, hybrid, and remote formats.
+The Leominster Adult Education Center operates site-based High School Equivalency (HSE) and English for Speakers of Other Languages (ESOL) programming at no cost to eligible students.
+Courses provide high quality and rigorous standards-based instruction in literacy, numeracy, workplace readiness, and college preparation.
+Courses offered through the Leominster Adult Education Center prepare students for both the GED and HiSET high school equivalency exams, successful employment, and college level coursework at MWCC.
+The Leominster Adult Education Center also offers three levels of no-cost English for Speakers of Other Languages (ESOL) courses for eligible individuals providing foundational reading, writing, speaking, and listening instruction, as well as college preparation coursework designed to support successful enrollment in college level courses at MWCC.
+All classes are offered on-site at the Leominster Campus in day and evening formats.

 MassLINKS Adult Education Online Academy

 The MassLINKS Adult Education Online Academy offers fully remote adult education classes to eligible individuals across the state of Massachusetts.
-MassLINKS offers high quality, rigorous, standards-based, fully remote synchronous courses to eligible individuals throughout Massachusetts.
+MassLINKS offers high quality, rigorous, standards-based, fully remote synchronous courses to eligible residents of Massachusetts.
 The MassLINKS Adult Education Online Academy offers courses that prepare students for both high school equivalency exams approved in the state of Massachusetts (HiSET and GED), enrollment at community colleges across the state, and preparation for training programs supporting regionally relevant career pathways and workforce need.
-Students build academic, technology, and workplace skills for the modern college classroom and ever changing work environments within the priority industries of Massachusetts.
+Students build academic, technology, and workplace skills for the modern college classroom and ever-changing work environments of Massachusetts.
+MassLINKS employs rolling enrollment for all programming throughout the academic year.

-For more information about course offerings, or to speak with a member of the Adult Education team please contact the Division of Lifelong Learning and Workforce Development Main Office in Gardner at 978-630-9525 and ask to be connected to the MassLINKS Administrative Team, or contact the Adult Education Enrollment Office on the Leominster Campus directly at 978-630-9831.
+For more information about course offerings, or to speak with a member of the Adult Education or MassLINKS team please contact the Division of Lifelong Learning and Workforce Development Main Office in Gardner at 978-630-9525.

 Many Adult Education classes are made possible by grants received by the Massachusetts Department of Elementary and Secondary Education and the MassHire North Central Massachusetts Workforce Development Board.

-The Department of Workforce Access and Education offers short and long-term occupational education and training programs leading to entry level industry recognized credentials and employment opportunities within the priority industries of North Central Massachusetts.
-The Department of Workforce Access and Education supports comprehensive pathways to employment and advancement within the fields of Healthcare, Early Childhood Education, Manufacturing, and IT by providing rigorous education and training courses aligned to industry need, as well as job placement support.
-Job placement support occurs through intensive career counseling services and job placement activities designed to directly connect employers to a highly skilled workforce.
-The Department of Workforce Access and Education regularly partners with the MassHire North Central Career Center, MassHire North Central Workforce Board, and our committed employer partners within the region to design and deliver high quality training programs.
+The Department of Workforce Access offers short and long-term occupational education and training programs leading to entry level, industry recognized credentials and employment opportunities within the priority industries of North Central Massachusetts.
+The Department of Workforce Access supports comprehensive pathways to employment and advancement within the fields of Technology and Education by providing rigorous training courses aligned to industry need, as well as job placement support designed to directly connect employers to a highly skilled workforce.
+The Department of Workforce Access regularly partners with the MassHire North Central Career Center, MassHire North Central Workforce Board, and committed employer partners within the region to design and deliver high quality training programs.
 Training opportunities are available in day, evening, hybrid, and remote formats depending on the requirements of the aligned industry credential and employer partners.
-For current and future programming information contact the Division of Lifelong Learning and Workforce Development Main Office in Gardner at at 978-630-9525 and ask to be connected to the Department of Workforce Access and Education or visit MWCC Workforce Access and Education.
+For current and future programming information contact the Division of Lifelong Learning and Workforce Development Main Office in Gardner at 978-630-9525 and ask to be connected to the Department of Workforce Access.

 Corporate Training